iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ***

-### Request tokens via faucet API
+### Request Tokens via the Faucet API

-Create a new file `request-faucet.js` and add the code below:
+Create a new file called `request-faucet.js`, add the code below, and replace the `receivingAddress` variable.

 Make sure to paste your previously generated address into the variable `receivingAddress`.
-The function `requestFunds` receives the URL of the faucet API as well as a valid Shimmer testnet address and sends a request to the faucet API for tokens.
+The function `requestFunds` receives the URL of the faucet API and a valid Shimmer testnet address and sends a request to the faucet API for tokens.

 ```javascript
 // Libraries